Liz Truss criticises ‘too much talk of a recession’ as she talks up ambition

 “It’s about that level of ambition.
 There is too much talk that there’s going to be a recession.
 I don’t believe that’s inevitable.
 We can unleash opportunity here in Britain.”

+The newspaper also reported plans being drawn up by the Treasury for doctors to be able to write prescriptions to give people money off their energy bills.

+Labour’s shadow health secretary Wes Streeting accused the Conservatives of having “lost the plot” with the proposal.

-Part of her plans included launching a review of the IR35 rule, which she argues “treat the self-employed the same as big business” and can force self-employed workers to overpay.
+Part of Ms Truss’s plans included launching a review of the IR35 rule, which she argues “treat the self-employed the same as big business” and can force self-employed workers to overpay.

 The rule was introduced in 2000 to prevent tax avoidance by “disguised employees” who do the same job as an employee but escape income tax and national insurance by providing services through an intermediary such as a personal services company.